nh-server/switch-guide/docs/user_guide/rcm/entering_rcm.md

 The Switch's Tegra X1 processor has a recovery mode referred to shorthand as RCM, intended to be useless for end-users.
 Fortunately, due to the fusee-gelee vulnerability, this special mode acts as our gateway into CFW.

-Methods to enter RCM range can require nothing more than household items (not recommended) to affordable tools ($5-10) available on platforms like AliExpress and Amazon.
+Methods to enter RCM can require nothing more than household items (not recommended) to affordable tools ($5-10) available on platforms like AliExpress and Amazon.
 Avoid the "metal bridge" or "paperclip method" as it can damage your console.
 You can also consider 3D printing necessary tools.

 !!! danger "Patched Switch"
     Note that patched units **can** enter RCM, but it is not possible to send a payload on those systems.
 Also note that RCM is a different recovery mode than the one accessed by holding Volume Up, Volume Down and powering on your console.